 handle toxic and/or radioactive metals or by hospitals and/or public authorities who

-may wish to stock the [zeolite capsules] in case of possible contamination by radioactive materials."
+may wish to stock the [zeolite capsules] in case of possible contamination by radioactive materials." - "The applicant has also provided studies that they believe demonstrate that the

 addition of clinoptilolite into the diet helps to protect the animals from the effects of